 Federal Institute of Technology in Lausanne is a research institute and university in Lausanne, Switzerland, that specializes in natural sciences and engineering.

-Course Level: The studentships are available for pursuing doctoral programme.
+Course Level: Scholarships are available for pursuing a doctoral programme.

 Study Subject: EPFLinnovators PhD studies may be held in any of the 20 doctoral programmes within the EPFL.